 All on-site retaining walls must be designed to resist the anticipated lateral earth pressures.
 Unrestrained (free-end) retaining walls should be designed for active earth pressures (K_a) and are assumed to allow small movement of the wall.
 Restrained (fixed-end) retaining walls should be designed for at-rest earth pressures (K_o) with no assumed wall movement.
 Soil or rock present in front of the toe of the retaining wall will provide resistance to movement and should be modeled as passive earth pressure (K_p).

-The following presents recommendations for lateral stability analyses for native undisturbed soil (Layer 1), engineered fill, and Layer 2:
+The following presents recommendations for lateral stability analyses for engineered fill and Layer 2 rock:

-Table 13: Lateral Stability
+Table 17: Lateral Stability

-Parameter Wall Type Engineered Fill Layer 2 ^c Active (K a) Pressure ^a Free-end 34 psf/ft At-Rest (K o) Pressure ^a Fixed-end ^b 52 psf/ft Passive (K p) Free-end/Fixed-end independent of base friction 358 psf/ft 291 psf/ft 593 psf/ft Resistance Fixed-end in conjunction with base friction 240 psf/ft 195 psf/ft 398 psf/ft Coefficient of Base Free-end/Fixed-end independent of passive resistance 0.62 0.53 0.81 Friction (μ) Free or Fixed-end in conjunction with passive resistance 0.42 0.37 0.54
+Soil or Rock Condition Parameter Wall Type Bearing within a zone of recompacted fill soil that is slightly greater than 2.5 feet in thickness Layer 2 rock ^c Active (K a) Pressure ^a Free-end 34 psf/ft (compacted fill) At-Rest (K o) Pressure ^a Fixed-end ^b 53 psf/ft (compacted fill) Passive (K p) Resistance Free-end/Fixed- end independent of base friction 358 psf/ft 593 psf/ft Fixed-end in conjunction with base friction 240 psf/ft 398 psf/ft Coefficient of Base Friction (μ) Free-end/Fixed- end independent of passive resistance 0.62 0.81 Free or Fixed-end in conjunction with passive resistance 0.42 0.54